AMK9978/MorrisGame-Android/README.md

 # MorrisGame-Android
-A attractive Android Project!....Morris Game!
+An attractive Android Project!....Morris Game!
+But it should be completed:)